omranjamal/quickcd/README.md

 ### Repo Root Detection

-`quickdir` travels up the chain of directories from current working directory and looks for the `.git` directory or the `quickdirrc.json` file.
+`quickcd` travels up the chain of directories from current working directory and looks for the `.git` directory or the `quickcdrc.json` file.
 If there are multiple along the parent directory chain, the directory that matches at the highest level is used.